-The KAMAKTM technology, developed by Bionest (Shawinigan, Québec, Canada), is an example of upgrade technology using an inert self-supported submerged media directly in the aerated lagoon.
-Its design is based on the results of a pilot-scale study (Boutet et al., 2018) that showed the potential for simultaneous removal of ammonia and organic matter under high organic loading rates (>5 gCBOD5/m2·d) and cold temperatures (<1°C).
+The KAMAK[TM] technology, developed by Bionest (Shawinigan, QC, Canada), is an example of upgrade technology using an inert, self-supported, submerged media which is inserted directly in the aerated lagoon.
+Its design is based on the results of a pilot-scale study (Boutet et al., 2018) that showed potential for simultaneous removal of ammonia and organic matter under high organic loading rates (>5 g total CBOD5/m2 day) and cold temperatures (<1°C).
 It includes two aerated biofilm reactor zones (RX1 and RX2) as well as three minimally aerated (CL1) or unaerated zones (CL2 and CL3) for sedimentation and accumulation of solids (Figure 1).
 Each zone is separated by a watertight membrane.
-RX1 is designed for organic matter removal and partial nitrification while RX2 is designed for oxidation of residual organics and ammonia.
+RX1 is designed for organic matter removal and partial nitrification, while RX2 is designed for oxidation of residual organics and ammonia.

-The main objective of the present study is to quantify the simultaneous organic matter removal and nitrification performance and evaluate the viability of a full-scale highly loaded aerated lagoon enhanced with a fixed submerged biofilm support media.
-The underlying objectives of this research are to increase process understanding and identify bottlenecks related to biofilmenhanced aerated lagoon design, focusing on nitrification.
+The main objective of the present study is to quantify the nitrification performance and evaluate the viability of a full-scale highly loaded aerated lagoon enhanced with a fixed sub-merged biofilm support media.
+The underlying objectives of this research are to increase process understanding and identify bottlenecks related to biofilm-enhanced aerated lagoons, focusing on nitrification.
+The innovative features of this research include the integrated assessment of biofilm-enhanced lagoon nitrification performance.
+Data concerning all key processes occurring in the upgraded lagoon (nitrification, organic matter removal, sediment accumulation, and digestion) are used to explain the observed system behavior.
+This research was conducted on the first ever full-scale KAMAK[TM] system.